addiscent/zhub-info-business-card/README.md

 There are no elaborate services required of your web server, only the ability to deliver HTML/CSS/JS files and related asset files.
-The browser requirements are basic as well: HTML5/CSS3/Javascript/JQuery.
-However, if proxies in your network prevent Internet access to CDN servers, e.g., for font files, those fonts or other content likewise may not render on the web page as desired.
+The browser requirements are basic as well: HTML5, CSS3, Javascript, JQuery.
+However, if proxies in your network prevent Internet access to CDN servers, e.g., for font files, those fonts or other content dependent may not render on the web page as desired.

 Before customizing, establish a good development baseline by generating a working installation.